WolfgangKurz/Symphony/README.md

 ### SimpleUI
 This modifies parts of the UI to make them easier to use.

+Provides a feature that, when an Auto-Battle is in progress, tapping the Battle map will bring up the Map screen instead of the Auto-Battle screen.
 Provides the ability to reduce the display size of combatant, equipment, and consumable lists.
 (Allows more items to be seen on one screen.)
 Provides a sorting function for the consumable list.
 Provides instant search with the Enter key in some search input fields.